 Brand Personality Dictionary was designed by Opoku, Abratt and Pitt (2006) using Aaker’s five brand personality dimensions as well as 42 personality trait norms.
 The dictionary may be used to investigate content related to any kind of brand or brand situation.

-We provide access to the WordStat Sentiment Dictionary which consisting of more than 7100 words to assess positive and negative tones in text data as well as two domain specific sentiment dictionaries: the Loughran & McDonald Financial Sentiment Dictionary and the Lexicoder Sentiment Dictionary customized for the analysis of political news.
+We provide access to the WordStat Sentiment Dictionary which consisting of more than 7100 words to assess positive and negative tones in text data as well as a domain specific sentiment dictionary: the Loughran & McDonald Financial Sentiment Dictionary.

 Regressive Imagery Dictionary – By Colin Martindale (FREE)